jackforest2014/gradletest/README.md

 1. As this is an IntelliJ project, you'd better install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/), community version is enough.

 1. Start IntelliJ Idea.
 Select [File] -> [Open], then locate to the java-tron folder which you have git cloned to your local drive.

-   If you downloaded the source as a .zip file, you may see a warning about it being from an unidentified developer (because .zip files on GitHub aren't digitally signed).
-   To work around it, right-click on Setup.command, select Open, then click the Open button.

-1. In the same folder, double-click **GenerateProjectFiles.command**.
-It should take less than a minute to complete.

-1. Load the project into Xcode by double-clicking on the **UE4.xcworkspace** file.
-Select the **ShaderCompileWorker** for **My Mac** target in the title bar, then select the 'Product > Build' menu item.
-When Xcode finishes building, do the same for the **UE4** for **My Mac** target.
-Compiling may take anywhere between 15 and 40 minutes, depending on your system specs.

-1. After compiling finishes, select the 'Product > Run' menu item to load the editor.
+Then click [Open] button on the right bottom.

+1. Check on [Use auto-import] on the [Import Project from Gradle] dialog.
+Select JDK 1.8 in the Gradle JVM option.
+Then click [OK].

+1. IntelliJ will open the project and start gradle syncing, which will take several minutes, depending on your network connection.
+After that, select [Gradle] -> [Tasks] -> [build], and then double click [build] option.
+The project will start building, which will normal take less than one minute to finish.

+1. After building finishes, locate "FullNode" in the project structure view panel, which is on the path "java-tron/src/main/java/org.tron/program/FullNode".
+Select "FullNode", right click on it, and select "Run 'FullNode.main()'", then "FullNode" starts running.